weiijiie/ec2-session/README.md

 2 sets of credentials are required to use the script:

-- AWS access key ID and secret access key for an IAM account with minimally these permissions:
+- AWS access key ID and secret access key for an IAM user with minimally these permissions:
   - `[ "ec2:StartInstances", "ec2:StopInstances", "ec2:DescribeInstances" ]`

 - Key pair associated with your EC2 instance to use for SSH.